 Virtual environments in enterprises

-Server virtualization is already part of everyday life in most companies in order to better allocate hardware resources.
-IT admins find it much easier to manage IT environments if they can at least partially virtualize servers.
-This increases the requirements for monitoring, since the virtualization platform, the underlying infrastructure, and the virtual machines (VMs) provide different information bases, which the IT team must collect and put in the correct context.
+However, virtualizing servers increases the requirements for monitoring.
+The virtualization platform, underlying infrastructure, and virtual machines (VMs) provide different information bases, which the IT team must collect and put in the correct context.

-Checkmk offers several tools to facilitate the creation and enforcement of specifications for individual servers, specific server types or entire clusters.
+Checkmk offers several tools to facilitate creating and enforcing specifications for individual servers, specific server types, or entire clusters.

 Advantages of monitoring virtualized servers with Checkmk

-Checkmk offers over 1,900 integrations, including with VMware, CitrixXen and Microsoft Hyper-V.
+Checkmk offers over 1,900 integrations with different platforms, including VMware, Citrix, and Microsoft Hyper-V.

 Comprehensive environmental monitoring

-As an all-in-one platform, Checkmk not only monitors virtual machines and hypervisors, but also all connected assets such as switches or storage.
+As an all-in-one platform, Checkmk monitors VMs, hypervisors, and connected assets such as switches or storage.

 Automatic host configuration

 Thanks to the Dynamic Configuration Daemon, Checkmk is ideal for monitoring dynamic environments by automatically adding or removing hosts to and from the monitoring.
 This takes a lot of work off your hands, especially in volatile virtual environments.

 Easy creation of specific rules

-Checkmk offers a powerful API with which you can automate host creation and integrate your own auxiliary tools.
+Checkmk offers a robust API that lets you automate host creation and integrate your tools.

 Meeting challenges in the daily routine